 If you’ve ever had a pet – dog or cat – you’ll know they let out hairballs every so often so deep heaving and consequent vomiting might not seem like cause for alarm.

 But be mindful of your pet whenever they do start to breathe heavily or cough.
 If they’ve been doing it for a few days without relief, then it’s high time you visit your vet.
 It could be a sign of a lung infection or a lower respiratory tract disease.
+But in case you can't visit a vet clinic right away, it is strongly recommended to consult with a professional via Online Vet to make sure your pet can wait until you can take them for an examination.

 4. Various Seizures